AusDTO/dta-website/_posts/2017-01-24-early-adoption-of-marketplace-pays-off.md

 If you work in government and have an email address ending in **.gov.au** you can [create a buyer account](https://marketplace.service.gov.au/buyers/signup) now.

-If your government email address is different, you can request a buyer account by emailing mailto:marketplace@digital.gov.au
+If your government email address is different, you can request a buyer account by emailing [marketplace@digital.gov.au](mailto:marketplace@digital.gov.au).

-If you want to provide digital products or services to government through the Digital Marketplace register your interest by contacting mailto:marketplace@digital.gov.au
+If you want to provide digital products or services to government through the Digital Marketplace register your interest by contacting [marketplace@digital.gov.au](mailto:marketplace@digital.gov.au).